oasisresearchlab/context24/README.md

 ### Training and dev data description

-There are 393 total scientific claims across the four datsets, in the following breakdown
+There are currently 393 total scientific claims across the four datsets, in the following breakdown

 | Dataset                      | N   |
 | ---------------------------- | --- |